Conejo Open Space Foundation

 News from COSF (View all the updates.)

-Summer Photo Contest winner is Steve Johnson (9/11/2024) - Congratulations to Steve who submitted this photo of a bee in a flower that he took on the Palomino Trail.
-The winning picture is shown on the right.
-If you would like to enter future contests, here are the rules: Every season, we’ll identify a specific item (e.g., “an oak tree”) for you to find within the Conejo Open Space.… (read more...)
+Winter photo contest winner is Summer Noble (3/24/2025) - Congratulation to Summer who submitted this photo of acorns that she took on the Spring Canyon Trail.
+If you would like to enter future contests, here are the rules: Every season, we’ll identify a specific item (e.g., “an oak tree”) for you to find within the Conejo Open Space.
+As long as the object is within COSCA property, it qualifies.… (read more...)

 Follow us on social media